Hysteroscopic Endometrial Resection for Sterilization

 Permanent sterilization without incisions, no more periods, no hormones, 2-4 day return to work.

 When a woman has completed her family, she may be interested in permanent sterilization.
 The traditional procedures for permanent sterilization are vasectomy for the man or laparoscopic tubal occlusion for the woman.
 Both are uncomfortable.
-Advanced Womens Health Institute has offered endometrial resection ablation for heavy menstrual bleeding for over 25 years.
+Advanced Womens Health Institute has offered hysteroscopic endometrial resection for heavy menstrual bleeding and sterilization for over 25 years.

 Through research, it has become apparent that the uterine muscle fuses within 6 months to completely obliterate the cavity.
 This makes it virtually impossible to get pregnant.
 Additionally, the pain and recovery associated with HERS are far less than either vasectomy or laparoscopic tubal.
 Furthermore, you will no longer have a period without having to undergo a hysterectomy.

 Dr. Moore and the GYN team at the Advanced Women’s Health Institute have the specialized expertise to perform procedures such as HERS.
 We’ll communicate closely with you to develop a personalized treatment plan that accounts for your needs, preferences and goals.

 If you believe HERS can improve your quality of life, schedule an appointment with us today.